-(9) Changing the log file size Executing system
+(9) Changing the log file size Executing system Optional

 The operation status of Performance Management is output to a log file unique to Performance Management.
 This log file is called the common message log.
-The common message log consists of two files with a default size of 2,048 kilobytes each.
-If necessary, use this setting to change this file size.
+This setting is required only when you wish to change this file size.